CyberSource/cybersource-sdk-java/README.md

     - If `certificateCacheEnabled` parameter is set to false (default is true), the p12 certificate of a merchant will be reloaded from filesystem every time a transaction is made
     - If `useHttpClient` parameter is set to true (default is false), then simple HttpClientConnection will be enabled
     - If `useHttpClientWithConnectionPool` parameter is set to true (default is false), then poolingHttpClientConnection will be enabled
+    - If`addShutDownHook` is true (default is true), enables JVM runtime shutdown hook and execute our shutdown api.
+This is applicable only when useHttpClientWithConnectionPool is true.
+     - Refer to the [PoolingHttpClient Shutdown](README.md#poolinghttpclientshutdown) section below.
     - Below properties are specific to poolinghttpclient connection, If it is not added in properties file, it will throw config exception.
+      Note : Below default values used in properties files are based on our testing application factors such as TPS, CPU, JVM, OS etc
+      Before using these values in actual real time application, please consider all real time factors.
+Refer this link for more detailed explanation.
      - `maxConnections` set the maximum number of total open connections. default value is 200
      - `defaultMaxConnectionsPerRoute` Set the maximum number of concurrent connections per route. default value is 200
      - `maxConnectionsPerRoute` Set the total number of concurrent connections to a specific route. default value is 200